EYES WIDE SHUT ANALYSIS - PART THREE

 BILL: Okay.
 Bye-bye.

 If one hasn't read my notes on Alice and Helena watching the "Fright before Christmas" cartoon in the second section, that scene has a great deal to do with this one.
-Kubrick uses the embedded television as a kind of commentary, and the "Fright Before Christmas" refers to this scene in several ways, most overtly when it has Bugs Bunny serving the Tazmanian Devil (doubling as Santa Claus in the cartoon) milk and cookies and offers him devil's food cake, just as we have here Alice eating the devil's food cookies and drinking milk.
-The idea in the cartoon is the Tazmanian Devil (accidentally) masquerading as Santa.
+Kubrick uses the embedded television as a kind of commentary, and the "Fright Before Christmas" refers to this scene in several ways.
+Bugs Bunny serves the Tazmanian Devil (doubling as Santa Claus in the cartoon) milk and cookies and offers him devil's food cake, just as we have here Alice eating the devil's food cookies and drinking milk.
+The idea in the cartoon is the Tazmanian Devil (accidentally) masquerades as Santa.
 When he's in his "shadow" state (covered head to foot with soot) he's indeed briefly mistaken as Santa, but when the soot is removed Bugs recognizes him and sets about trying to get rid of him.
 On the breakfast table before the television set in the Harford kitchen was the "I Can't Believe it's not Butter" tub and above it a painting with an homage to Vincent Van Gogh's sunflower paintings with duplication of them in the painting.
 What is the real thing and what is the fake?
 I can't believe it's not butter.
 Taz as the fake Santa Claus.

 Notice that the shots in which blue stands out are those that are on the female side of the back-and-forth dialogue sequences.
 This held true during the argument with Bill and Alice, then Bill's visit with Marion, and now Bill's conversation on the phone with Alice.
 Bill is backed by a window but Kubrick does not have the blue radiating the window of Domino's bedroom.